Ellestad1995/On_the_Line_Forum/README.md

 `flask init-db` - Don't do this before setting up the db. see next section.

+`flask dummy` - To populate the database with dummy data.
+See dummyData.sql

 Use `flask run` in the virtual environment environment.
 You should now see something like this:
 ```